 How Google Determines Local Pack Results

-Businesses need to understand how Google determines local pack results to boost their visibility.
+Businesses need to understand how Google determines Local Pack results to boost their visibility.
 Google’s local search algorithm relies on three main ranking factors: relevance, distance, and prominence.

 Relevance: Matching Business Category and Keywords

-Google reviews relevance through several elements:
+Google reviews relevance through several key elements:

 - Keywords in your business title (experts rank this as the second most important factor)